Перейти до вмісту

 One monolithic state file for everything”It started small and grew”Split by concern: networking, compute, databases, IAM.
 Each component in its own directory with its own state.
 Do this early — splitting later is painful.

-Not using state locking”We’ll coordinate manually”Always use DynamoDB (AWS), GCS (GCP), or Blob Storage (Azure) for locking.
-Without locking, concurrent applies WILL corrupt state.
+Not using state locking”We’ll coordinate manually”Use a backend that supports locking.
+On AWS, current S3 backends can use native lockfiles; GCS and Azure Blob Storage also support locking.
+Without locking, concurrent writers can corrupt state.

 Writing modules that are too generic”We’ll configure everything through variables”Write modules for YOUR use case.
 A module with 50 variables is worse than raw resources.
 Start specific, generalize only when you have three proven use cases.